Optimality conditions and Lipschitz stability for non-smooth semilinear elliptic optimal control problems with sparse controls: Conclusions

 \section{Conclusions}

-We have derived second-order optimality conditions for non-smooth semilinear elliptic optimal control problems involving the $L^1$ norm of the control in the cost functional.
+We have derived second-order optimality conditions as well as the Lipschitz stability of solutions for non-smooth semilinear elliptic optimal control problems involving the $L^1$-norm of the control in the cost functional.
 The control-to-state operator is in general directionally differentiable only.
 By using the regularization approach, a system of first-order optimality conditions involving the Clarke subdifferential of the non-smooth nonlinear coefficient in the state equation has been obtained.
 Under the structural assumption imposed on the considered state, the control-to-state operator is then G\^{a}teaux-differentiable and the so-called curvature functional $Q$ for a component of the objective has been introduced.
 Based on this curvature and a Taylor-type expansion, the second-order necessary and sufficient optimality conditions have been derived by using some key lemmas.
 The difference between these conditions is minimal.
-Finally, under a more restricted structural assumption on the mentioned state, an explicit formulation for the curvature functional $Q$ has been established.
+Moreover, under a more restrictive structural assumption on the mentioned state, an explicit formulation for the curvature functional $Q$ has been established.
 Consequently, explicit second-order necessary and sufficient optimality conditions have been presented.
-These explicit conditions could be of great importance to discretization error estimates for the numerical approximation of \eqref{eq:P}; see, e.g. \cite{ClasonNhuRosch2022}.
+These explicit conditions could be of great importance to discretization error estimates for the numerical approximation of \eqref{eq:P}; see, e.g. \cite{ClasonNhuRosch2022,ClasonNhuRosch2023_part2}.
 Such estimates will be studied in a future work.
+Finally, the convergence of optimal solutions for vanishing the sparsity parameter has been shown and the associated convergence rate has also been proven to be $O(\kappa)$.